 John Quelch

-John A. Quelch is currently the Dean of Miami Herbert Business School at the University of Miami.
+John A. Quelch is currently the Executive Vice Chancellor at Duke Kunshan University, and was previously the Dean of Miami Herbert Business School at the University of Miami.
 Between 1998 and 2001 he was Dean of London Business School and, between 2001 and 2008, Senior Associate Dean at Harvard Business School.
 Prior to 1998, he was the Sebastian S. Kresge Professor of Marketing and Co-Chair of the Marketing Unit at Harvard Business School.
 Professor Quelch was on sabbatical in Shanghai in 2009 as the La Caixa Visiting Professor of International Management and Chairman of the Academic Advisory Council at the China Europe International Business School (CEIBS).

 Professor Quelch is known for his teaching materials and innovations in pedagogy.
 Over the past twenty years, his case studies have sold over 3.4 million copies, third highest in HBS history.
 In 1995, he developed the first HBS interactive CD-ROM exercise (on Intel's advertising budgeting process).
 In 1999, he developed and presented a series of twelve one hour programs on Marketing Management for the Public Broadcasting System.